rinse/.claude-commands/review-pr.md

 - Question correctness: "Is this really right?"
 - Question purpose: "Why is this code needed?"
 - Question design: "Why not another approach?"
+- Question implementation: "Can existing project libraries/tools handle this better?"

 If evidence answers the question -> note the rationale.
 If evidence is missing -> raise it.

 ## Understanding PR
 There should be a PR waiting for your review.
-You review it taking a note in `.tmp/notes/<PR>.md`.
+You review it taking a note in `.tmp/notes/<PR_NUMBER>.md`.

-If you find the existing `.tmp/notes/<PR>.md`, read it and ultrathink what you add to it with the following instructions.
+If you find the existing `.tmp/notes/<PR_NUMBER>.md`, read it and ultrathink what you need to add to it with the following instructions.

 Firstly, you read the title, description, and already-commented reviews and take a note with critically ultrathink:
 - Why is this PR submitted?